Nadahar/PiFan/README.md

 If you're going to use PiFan together with a [PiJuice](https://github.com/PiSupply/PiJuice) [HAT](https://uk.pi-supply.com/products/pijuice-standard), you probably want to use `pifan-pijuice`.
 If you don't have a PiJuice HAT, or don't want the PiJuice LED to indicate the fan status, you should use `pifan`.

-All packages can be installed using `apt`, but since they don't exist in any repository, they will have to be manually downloaded first.
-Once that is done, installation is as simple as running:
+All packages can be installed using `apt`, but since they don't exist in any repository, the file name must be specified instead of the package name when running `apt install`:
 ```bash
 sudo apt install ./<package name>.deb
 ```